jsuarezruiz/xamarin-forms-perf-playground/README.md

 ![Visual](images/visualperf.png)

 ![Visual CreateRenderer](images/visualperf-createrenderer.png)

+All current Visual renderers with Material use the **Fast Renderers** model.
+This makes most Material renderers faster than the default ones.
+In the case of the Entry, in Material have more layers, animations, etc. It is the only case that gets worse (for now).

+The Visual performance tests have been made with:
+- Release Mode, AOT, XAMLC (for startup times).
+- Average of 5 times.
+- Physical device (Oneplus 6).

 ### XAMLC

 XAML can be optionally compiled directly into intermediate language (IL) with the XAML compiler (XAMLC).